Technical Presentation Tips – Make Your Presentations Come Alive!

 Joe Tabers, CSP is a Certified Speaking Professional based in Ann Arbor Michigan.

-He speaks, writes and coaches on leadership, teamwork and effective workplace communication.
+He has delivered hundreds of presentations across the country.
+He speaks, writes and coaches on leadership,

 https://www.linkedin.com/in/joetabers/